ilhamhafizha/disnuy-app/README.md

 - 🏠 Protected Routes for authenticated users
 - 🖼️ Home page layout inspired by Disney+
 - ⚡ Firebase Hosting for deployment

 ---

-## 🌐 API: The Movie Database (TMDB)

-This project fetches movie and TV show data using the [TMDB API](https://www.themoviedb.org/documentation/api).

----